 How long is a piece of string?

-One of the biggest sticking points that we find when speaking to clients is that an initially impressive CETV figure may actually lead to you losing money and benefits.
-After all, if the investment doesn’t help you achieve your retirement goals, then it simply isn’t doing the job.
+One of the biggest sticking points we find when speaking to clients is that an initially impressive CETV figure may lead to you losing money and benefits.
+After all, if the investment doesn’t help you achieve your retirement goals, it simply isn’t doing the job.

 We get it – it’s easy to get excited by seemingly endless zeros and a higher transfer value.
-And there’s no doubt that a 90-95% CETV is going to feel far more attractive than a 45 – 50% one.
+And there’s no doubt that a higher CETV is going to feel far more attractive than a lower one.
 But, it’s crucial to remember that a high CETV does not necessarily mean a good one.

-A good CETV is one that gives you the opportunity to meet both your lifestyle and financial goals during your golden years; to know whether it’s ticking the boxes, you need to take your personal circumstances into account.
-Our goals are all different, and so what makes a good CETV must be subjective.
+A good CETV gives you the opportunity to meet your lifestyle and financial goals during your retirement; to know whether it’s ticking the boxes, you need to take your personal circumstances into account.
+Our goals are different, so what makes a good CETV must be subjective.

 How is a CETV calculated?

 Your CETV is calculated by your pension scheme administrator, and this calculator takes several different components into account.